Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Noncommutative Fourier series with Duflo ordering

 for any function $A$ in momentum space.
 Here $\mathcal{Q}_\text{mom}$ denotes the symmetric ordering \eqref{eq: symmetric ordering} and, as in eq.~\eqref{eq: lone star lemma}, $f(\partial)$ denotes the differential operator obtained by Taylor expanding $f(X)$ and replacing each term by the corresponding differential operator.
-Note that $J(0)=1$, so that the operator \eqref{duffing} is a sum of operators that starts with the one obtained via symmetric quantization.
+Note that $j$ is an even function and that $j(0)=1$, so that the operator \eqref{duffing} is a sum of operators that starts with the one obtained via symmetric quantization.
 It follows that

 for the special case of plane waves \eqref{expo}.